-After filling out your online permit application, you can also generate a page with itemized, estimated fees.
-Please note that these estimated fees are subject to change based on review of your application and any staffing required by your requested facilities use.
-These fees will be confirmed by the Real Estate Office when your permit application is reviewed and approved.
+After completing your online permit application the itemized estimated fees page can be found at the end of your permit application.
+These fees are calculated automatically based on how you filled out the permit application.
+Please note that these estimated fees are subject to change based on review of your permit application and any staffing required by your requested facilities use.
+These fees will be confirmed by the Real Estate office when your permit application is reviewed and approved.

 SFUSD's general guidelines require security guards for programs or events where:

-Principals and the Real Estate Office have the right to require security and/or police protection for any event, program or activity.
-The permit holder is responsible for all security costs.
-The principal may also waive the security requirement based on past experience with the user group.
-The principal needs to indicate on your application form whether security is needed or not needed, by checking the box on Page 3 of the permit application.
+Site principal and/or site administrator and the Real Estate Office have the right to require security and/or police protection for any event, program or activity.
+Permit applicant is responsible for all security costs.
+The site principal and/or site administrator may also waive the security requirement based on past experience with the user group.
+The site principal and/or site administrator needs to indicate on your permit application whether security is needed or not needed, by checking the box on the site principal/asst. principal/site administrator page of the permit application.

-After filling out the permit application forms online, you need to print your completed Facilities Use Permit application and submit that to the SFUSD’s Real Estate Office at least 20 business days prior to the first requested date of use.
-Be sure the application includes all required signatures and applicable addenda, the required insurance certificate and endorsement, and the non-refundable $50 application fee.
-Submit your application to:
+After filling out the permit application online, applicant will need to print your completed Facilities Use Permit application and submit that to the SFUSD's Real Estate Office at least 20 business days prior to the first requested date of use.
+Be sure the permit application includes all required signatures and applicable addenda, the required insurance certificate and endorsement, and [if required] the non-refundable $50 application fee.
+Submit your permit application to:

 SFUSD Real Estate Office